-Factors contributing to the potential water-quality vulnerability of the District's Olympia wells include: the high percolation capacity of the Santa Margarita Sandstone Aquifer, residential septic tank systems, and equestrian activities.

-Foreman, Peavine, Clear, and Sweetwater Creeks Watershed

-Factors contributing to the potential vulnerability of the District's surface water include: managed forests, septic systems, recreational, government or institutional facilities.
-Copies of the Source Water Assessments for each water source are available at the District Office.
+Factors contributing to the potential water-quality vulnera-Notice About Arsenic bility of the District's Olympia wells include: the high percolation capacity of the Santa Margarita Sandstone ▲ rsenic above 5ppb up through 10 ppb: While your Aquifer, residential septic tank systems, and equestrian Adrinking water meets the current standard for arsenic, activities. it does contain low levels of arsenic.
+The standard balances the current understanding of arsenic's possible Foreman, Peavine, Clear, and Sweetwater Creeks health effects against the costs of removing arsenic from drinking water.
+The California Department of Public Health Factors contributing to the potential vulnerability of the continues to research the health effects of low levels of District's surface water include: managed forests, septic arsenic, which is a mineral known to cause cancer in systems, recreational, government or institutional facilities. humans at high concentrations and is linked to other Copies of the Source Water Assessments for each water health effects such as skin damage and circulatory probsource are available at the District Office. lems.
+Arsenic above 10 ppb up through 50 ppb: Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or In 2002 the County of Santa Cruz completed source water problems with their circulatory system, and may have an assessments of the Mañana Woods Well.
+A source water increased risk of getting cancer.

+Watershed